 At some moment in history our collective knowledge as a species must have exceeded what a single person could remember.
-This led to the need to record things, hieroglyphics, writing.
+This led to the need for technologies which would allow us to record things; drawings, hieroglyphics, writing.
 As this information accumulated our records themselves must have grown beyond human understanding, to the point that one could never read all that was known in the span of a human life, let alone remember it.

 From here our knowledge continued to expand into vast archives and libraries housing millions of texts.
 Their subject matter as wide ranging as the experiences they reflected.
 These too grew to the point of complexity where even the structure of their organisation, the systems by which their content were categorised, grew in complexity went beyond the possibility of being fully known even by the most dedicated archivist.